shieldfy/API-Security-Checklist/README.md

 - [ ] If you are parsing XML files, make sure entity expansion is not enabled to avoid `Billion Laughs/XML bomb` via exponential entity expansion attack.
 - [ ] Use CDN for file uploads.
 - [ ] If you are dealing with huge amount of data, use Workers and Queues to return response fast to avoid HTTP Blocking.
-- [ ] Do not forget and leave the DEBUG mode on.
+- [ ] Do not forget to turn the DEBUG mode OFF.

 ## Output
 - [ ] Send `X-Content-Type-Options: nosniff` header.